Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 * The selected values are set back to the content repository as JSON as a mapping of fully qualified content repository property names to values, where the values are applied to the source node.

+### <classname>_metadata_extract.properties

+TODO

 ### overwritePolicy
-It is possible to specify how properties in the content repository will be set depending on the values extracted or the properties already set on the node.
+It is possible to specify if properties in the content repository will be set depending on the values extracted or the properties already set on the node.
 By default, `PRAGMATIC` is used.
 Generally you will not need to change this.
-Other values are described in [OverwritePolicy]().
+Other values (`CAUTIOUS`, `EAGER`, `PRUDENT`) are described in [OverwritePolicy](https://github.com/Alfresco/alfresco-community-repo/blob/master/repository/src/main/java/org/alfresco/repo/content/metadata/MetadataExtracter.java#L70-L318).
-If you do wish to useTo

-change the the
-* CAUTIOUS Only set the extracted value if there is no value (null or otherwise) in the properties map.
-* EAGER Only set the new value if the extracted value is not null.
-* PRAGMATIC Only set the new value if the extracted value is not null and the content repository property does not exist or its value is null or empty.
-* PRUDENT Only set the new value if the extracted property is not null, there is no target key for the property, the target value is null, the string representation of the target value is an empty string null extracted values are return in the 'modified' map.

-org.alfresco.repo.content.metadata.MetadataExtracter

-the extracted property is a media related one (eg Image, Audio or Video)
+To use a different policy add `"sys:overwritePolicy"` with the required property to the Map returned from `extractMetadata`.

 ### enableStringTagging

+TODO

 ### carryAspectProperties

+TODO

 ### stringTaggingSeparators

-* Historically content repository supported different modes the To support the same functionality as metadata extractors configured inside the content repository,
- * extra key value pairs may be returned from {@link #extractMetadata}.
-These are:
- * <ul>
- *     <li>{@code "sys:overwritePolicy"} which can specify the
- *     {@code org.alfresco.repo.content.metadata.MetadataExtracter.OverwritePolicy} name.
-Defaults to "PRAGMATIC".</li>
- *     <li>{@code "sys:enableStringTagging"} if {@code "true"} finds or creates tags for each string mapped to
- *     {@code cm:taggable}.
-Defaults to {@code "false"} to ignore mapping strings to tags.</li>
- *     <li>{@code "sys:carryAspectProperties"} </li>
- *     <li>{@code "sys:stringTaggingSeparators"} </li>
- * </ul>
- *
+TODO

  * If a transform specifies that it can convert from {@code "<MIMETYPE>"} to {@code "alfresco-metadata-embed"}, it is
  * indicating that it can embed metadata in {@code <MIMETYPE>}.
  *